North Carolina

 of economic activity

-In 2021, Google helped provide $10.2 billion of economic activity for tens of thousands of North Carolina businesses, nonprofits, publishers, creators and developers
+In 2023, Google helped provide $12.22 billion of economic activity for tens of thousands of North Carolina businesses, nonprofits, publishers, creators, and developers

 North Carolina businesses

-More than 622,000 North Carolina businesses received requests for directions, phone calls, bookings, reviews and other direct connections to their customers from Google in 2021
+More than 573,000 North Carolina businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

 of free advertising